Rebuilding Progress

 The Los Angeles Department of Water and Power Unified Utilities Rebuild Operations Center (UUROC)

-This full-service center was established to help customers and contractors coordinate directly with LADWP on the rebuilding and restoration of water and power services to homes and properties in the Pacific Palisades.
+This one-stop, full-service center was established to help customers and contractors coordinate directly with LADWP on the rebuilding and restoration of water and power services in Pacific Palisades.

 Executive Actions to Return and Rebuild